Brian-Pho/Textbook-Notes/content/posts/books/the-idea-of-the-brain/index.md

 - One of the greatest problems that we have to solve is how to link the cell-level of the brain with the population-level of the brain.
 - The author suspects that for much of the rest of the century, this is the main problem we face.
 - An even bigger problem with theories that are intended to understand brain function on the basis of structure can be seen if we imagine that a microprocessor were an example of Crick's alien technology.
-- Crick's alien technology: if we were given a device from a Martian/alien, how could we understand what it does and how it does it?
+- *Crick's alien technology*: if we were given a device from a Martian/alien, how could we understand what it does and how it does it?
 - A full analysis would reveal that input from the external world could alter its function, but it seems unlikely that we would realize that a Martian would use the device to play a game.
 - And to know that, we would have to see how a Martian interacts with the machine.
 - In the absence of that external element, both the meaning and the mode of functioning of the device would be obscure.